Bengals improve to 8-0 by beating Browns

+CINCINNATI -- At one point in the fourth quarter on Thursday night, cameras caught Cincinnati Bengals quarterback Andy Dalton smiling.

+Who could blame him?
+These aren’t the “Not Ready for Primetime” Bengals of recent years, and clearly this isn’t the same Dalton.

-(The Sports Xchange) - Tight end Tyler Eifert caught three touchdown passes from Andy Dalton as Cincinnati remained unbeaten with a 31-10 victory over the Cleveland Browns at Paul Brown Stadium.
+Tight end Tyler Eifert caught three touchdown passes from Dalton as Cincinnati remained unbeaten with a 31-10 victory over the Cleveland Browns at Paul Brown Stadium.

 “A little different from last year, huh?” said Dalton, who improved to 4-7 in his career in primetime games.